Red Velvet Layer Cake with Cream Cheese Frosting

 - Make the cake: Whisk the flour, baking soda, cocoa powder, and salt together in a large bowl.
 Set aside.

 - Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy - about 1 minute.
 Add the sugar and beat on high speed for 2 minutes until creamed together fairly well.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 Add the oil and beat on high for 2 minutes.
-The butter may look "piece-y" and not completely combine with the oil.
-This is normal and ok.
+The butter may look curdled and not completely combine with the oil.
+It's ok!

 - Add four egg yolks and the vanilla.
 (Set the egg whites aside.)
 Beat on medium-high speed until combined.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 Beat in the vinegar and the food coloring-- until you reach your desired color.
-I used 3 and 1/2 Tablespoons.
+I used about 3 Tablespoons of liquid food coloring.
 With the mixer on low speed, add the dry ingredients in three additions alternating with the buttermilk, beginning and ending with the dry ingredients, and mixing each addition just until incorporated.
 Do not overmix.
 Vigorously whisk or beat the 4 egg whites until thick and foamy as pictured above, about 3 minutes.
 Fold into cake batter with a rubber spatula or wooden spoon.
 The batter will be silky and slightly thick.
 (If there are still small pieces of butter - again, this is ok.
 They will melt inside as the cakes bake.
-Making them even more buttery tasting.)
+Making them even more buttery tasting!)

 - Pour batter into cake pans filling 2/3 of the way full.
 Bake for 30-32 minutes or until the tops of the cakes spring back when gently touched and a toothpick inserted in the center comes out clean.
 If the cakes need a little longer as judged by wet crumbs on the toothpick, bake them for longer.
 However do not overbake; your cakes may dry out.
 Remove from the oven and allow cakes to cool in the pans set on a wire rack.
 Cool them completely.